hoffmangroup/newmap/docs/source/usage.rst

 .. code-block:: console

-   $ pip install pynewmap
+   $ pip install newmap

 You can also install from Bioconda:

 .. code-block:: console

-   $ conda install -c bioconda pynewmap
+   $ conda install -c bioconda newmap

 To install from source (on linux), clone the repository and run: